• Skip to primary navigation

 2. Sprinkle with salt

-3. Bake in preheated 375°F oven for 10 minutes.
+3. Bake in a preheated 375°F oven for 10 minutes.
 Check tortillas and return to oven for an additional 5 minutes until crispy.
 You may use a spatula to flip tortillas.

 Sprinkling salt on tortilla wedges.